 Taxi Moscow + 79-ANGEL-TAXI - Top Taxi in Moscow

-NEW!
-Angel's hotel in subtropics (Sukhum, Abkhazia) has opened in summer 2013
+NEW! - Angel's hotel in subtropics (Sukhum, Abkhazia) opened in 2013

-Angel was honored to have been selected for European Business Angel Network Congress in 2012.
+Angel Taxi was honored to have been selected for European Business Angel Network Congress in 2012.

-In the video below Moscow-based Russian-language Village daily asked UK-based Wallpaper magazine staff to pronounce transliteration of some metro station names and common words.
-Well, it’s not only about how difficult it’s to pronounce some of the names for a foreigner.
-It’s more about how difficult it’s for a Russian to understand half of those pronounced transliterations if no graphical help is provided.
-That’s the part of the learning curve for the operators – to understand what Moscow streets clients mean and try to pronounce in English… (or Russian?
-Or is it Russian-English?).
+In this video Moscow-based Russian-language Village daily asked UK-based Wallpaper magazine staff to pronounce transliteration of some metro station names and common words.
+Well, it is not only about how difficult it is to pronounce some of the names for a foreigner.
+It is more about how difficult it is for a Russian to understand half of those pronounced transliterations if no graphical help is provided.
+That is the part of the learning curve for Angel Taxi operators – to understand what Moscow streets clients mean and try to pronounce in English...
 With this in mind, please try to tell us not only the name of your hotel, but its address as well.

-Anyway, Russia’s delegation came to Zurich, did their best, the bid was a success, they were happy, we now are happy.
-Come to Russia, do your best and be happy.
-And if Russia is still “a riddle wrapped in a mystery inside an enigma”, we at Angel shall do our best to help you, at least with taxi and linguistic riddles, since we have majors in teaching, languages and intercultural communication and we know how difficult it is to navigate in a city with very few signs in Latin alpabet let alone in your native language.
+If after this video you think Russia is “a riddle wrapped in a mystery inside an enigma”, Angel Taxi will do its best to help you, at least with taxi and linguistic riddles, as we have majors in teaching, languages and intercultural communication, we know how difficult it is to navigate in a city with very few signs in Latin alpabet let alone in your native language.

 A Social Snapshot of the Moscow Taxi Driver

-Summer 2013 - Now all new taxi license recipients have to have yellow cars.
+Summer 2013 - Now all those who apply for a licence for taxi in Moscow have to have yellow cars.
 All those who have received taxi licenses earlier can still use them whatever colors their vehicles are.